World Health Organization report on dementia 2012

 The report challenges world governments to replicate some of the solutions and approaches already adopted by countries to tackle the skyrocketing numbers of dementia affecting 35.6 million people worldwide.

-To date, seven countries have created national Alzheimer’s plans: Australia, Denmark, France, Korea, the Netherlands, Norway and the United Kingdom (within the UK, England, Scotland, Wales and Northern Ireland each have plans).
+To date, eight countries have created national Alzheimer’s plans: Australia, Denmark, France, Korea, the Netherlands, Norway, the United Kingdom (within the UK, England, Scotland, Wales and Northern Ireland each have plans) and, most recently, the United States.
 In India and other countries, plans developed by “civil society” may shortly become government-endorsed.
-The United States is currently developing a plan.

 FAQ’s about the WHO report